lanl-campaign-ngp/c2-fastbit/README.md

 -DCMAKE_SYSTEM_NAME=Linux -DCMAKE_SYSTEM_PROCESSOR=aarch64 \
 -DCMAKE_INSTALL_PREFIX=<installdir> \
 -DCMAKE_BUILD_TYPE=Release \
+-DCMAKE_SKIP_RPATH=ON \
 -DCMAKE_EXE_LINKER_FLAGS=-static \
 -DBUILD_SHARED_LIBS=OFF \
 ..
 ```

 Do the same steps as described above and after `make` we will get an aarch64 libfastbit.so target.
 Note that when crosscompiling, we recommend to set `BUILD_SHARED_LIBS` to "OFF" and `CMAKE_EXE_LINKER_FLAGS` to "-static" to avoid issues where the glibc version of the host machine is different from that of the target.
 Glibc versions can be checked through `ldd --version`.
+Due to static linking, we also set `CMAKE_SKIP_RPATH` to `ON`.
 For non-Ubuntu hosts, one may obtain g++ from [ARM GNU toolchains](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain).
 The latest version is based on g++-11.2.